choojs/nanocomponent/README.md

 This module was essentially a merge of [`cache-element`][ce] v2.0.1 with the API of [`nanomorph`][nm] before [`cache-element`][ce] switched over to using [`nanomorph`][nm] and essentially had a different purpose.
 There are still ongoing discussions on the future of [`cache-element`][ce].
-The idea behind the inheritance API is that it provides a handy place to store event handler functions so they don't get redeclaired between render frames like inline functions do.
+The idea behind the inheritance API is that it provides a handy place to store event handler functions so they don't get redeclared between render frames like inline functions do.

 ## See Also